bniladridas/testapp-sdk/ISSUES.md

 ## Recently Completed

-- [x] Fixed CircleCI postgres image to postgres:15
+- [x] Upgraded CircleCI to Node 22.12.0 for Vite compatibility
 - [x] Switched to happy-dom for faster and more reliable testing
 - [x] CircleCI configuration added for alternative CI/CD
 - [x] AI-powered CLI with conversation memory and interactive commands